Do you want to use Civi in multiple languages? This new feature adds more options to enable users to access CiviCRM in their language of choice.

 Users have a 'Language Switcher' block to make their choice, and the language can be specified in URL's.

-Available Languagesbox.
+- Assuming you have got this far, you should have an Available Languages box.
 Select whichever available languages you want to include.
 If none appear, check you have installed the localisation files correctly in step 1.

 If more than one language has been made available, the Language Switcher block will be shown.

 Links to Civi pages can specify the language to be used by adding eg '&lcMessages=de_DE' to the end of the URL.
 The chosen language will remain active until another link changes it or the Language Switcher block is used.